 As explained in \cite{BBD}, $t$-structures can be glued together.
-In fact the axiomatic setup required to perform such a glueing also works for weight structures.
-But there is \emph{subtle and essential difference} in the definition of the glueing of $t$-structures and weight structures, exchanging $*$ and $!$ functors. \begin{definition}\cite[Section 1.4.3]{BBD} We call sequence of triangulated functors and categories
+In fact the axiomatic setup required to perform such a gluing also works for weight structures.
+But there is \emph{subtle and essential difference} in the definition of the gluing of $t$-structures and weight structures, exchanging $*$ and $!$ functors. \begin{definition}\cite[Section 1.4.3]{BBD} We call sequence of triangulated functors and categories

-a \emph{glueing datum} if the following properties are fulfilled. \begin{enumerate} \item The functor $i_*=i_!$ admits triangulated left and right adjoints, denoted by $i^*$ and $i^!.$ \item The functor $j^*=j^!$ admits triangulated left and right adjoints, denoted by $j_!$ and $j_*.$ \item One has $j^*i_*=0.$ \item For all $K\in \Cc$ the units and counits of the adjunctions can be completed to distinguished triangles
+a \emph{gluing datum} if the following properties are fulfilled. \begin{enumerate} \item The functor $i_*=i_!$ admits triangulated left and right adjoints, denoted by $i^*$ and $i^!.$ \item The functor $j^*=j^!$ admits triangulated left and right adjoints, denoted by $j_!$ and $j_*.$ \item One has $j^*i_*=0.$ \item For all $K\in \Cc$ the units and counits of the adjunctions can be completed to distinguished triangles